Pinnacle@Duxton five-room flat sets resale record at S$1.26m

 Hello, your email is unverified.
 Please confirm for access to all your SPH accounts.
 RESEND VERIFICATION EMAIL

-The flat has a floor area of 107 square metres and is on the 43-45th storey, according to data from the Housing Development Board's (HDB) website.
+The flat has a floor area of 107 square metres (sq m) and is on the 43-45th storey.
+It has a remaining lease of 89 years and four months,...

 BT is now on Telegram!